Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Yeah, I hope you're right.

-A strong Europe sets itself on fire, and Russia and the US inevitably uh get drawn into it.
+A strong Europe sets itself on fire and Russia and the US inevitably get drawn into it.

-I think from a uh a US and Russian perspective, a strong uh a strong Europe united um with a lot of nationalist governments who would be willing to work with one another would pose probably the greatest threat to their own international power that they could ever experience, far more than anything that China could do.
+I think from a US and Russian perspective, a strong Europe united with a lot of nationalist governments who would be willing to work with one another would pose probably the greatest threat to their own international power that they could ever experience, far more than anything that China could do.

-Is it the US government always behaves in its own self-interest regardless of what the rest of the world wants?
+The US government always behaves in its own self-interest, regardless of what the rest of the world wants.

 Yes.

-Even just go and see what some of FDR's administration uh administration was saying about how they would be able to guide the world together following the end of the second world war and think how well did that go?
+Even just go and see what some of FDR's administration were saying about how they would be able to guide the world together following the end of the Second World War and think, how well did that go?

-Did the US end up sending the uh and Russia end up setting the world on fire?
+Did the US end up sending and Russia end up setting the world on fire?

 That's a random name.